nealrs/Poncho/readme.md

 **Why?**

 Uhm, why not?
-Everbody loves a fun hack (and cats)!
+Everybody loves a fun hack (and cats)!

 **Misc**